Guides

 1. High Initial Costs

-Before you set up a solar system, for example, you will need other things such as solar panels, inverter, batteries, and wires for installation.
+The initial costs of purchasing solar systems are relatively high.
+Before you set up a system, you will need solar panels, an inverter, batteries, and wiring for installation.

 2. Weather Dependent